-Unfortunately, a lot of our forest is being lost in uncontrolled ways, especially through burning, logging, and clearing for agriculture or settlements.
+Unfortunately, a lot of our forest is being lost due to uncontrolled burning, logging, and clearing of land for agriculture or settlements.
 These activities also make soils less fertile, can cause soil erosion, and can lead to landslides.

 Forest restoration is therefore important because it ensures that all the important functions of forests in watersheds are properly maintained.
-We can achieve forest restoration through reforestation (see text box below) of cleared or degraded land.
+We can achieve forest restoration through reforestation (see text box) of cleared or degraded land.